 If you are unable to provide evidence of identity using the sources of evidence listed above, other official documents containing the required details of the applicant may be acceptable.

 We will check your name and address against the company incorporation form.
 Ensure that all names currently used including any former names, such as a maiden name, are identified in the form.

 Our Registry officers must understand all identification documents.
 We may request an official translation if they are in another language.

-You must provide identification details for the company directors and controllers by 30 April, 2021, unless they are already on our register as a beneficial owner.
+You must provide identification documents for the current company directors and controllers by 30 June, 2021, unless they are already on our register as a beneficial owner.
 This must be uploaded within the transition application form.

 When incorporating a company

-You must upload your certified provide your proof of identification and address for all beneficial owners, controllers and directors within the company incorporation form via myRegistry.
+You must upload your certified proof of identification and address for all beneficial owners, controllers and directors within the company incorporation form via myRegistry.